BJCrim/sex-bias-in-CSEW-violence/annotated_syntax.md

-Set the working directory, which will contain the data files for 2019/20
+Set the working directory, which will contain the data files for 2019/20.
+For example:
 ```
-cd "C:\Users\meshuser\Dropbox\Changing violence\data and syntax\19-20".
+cd "C:\...\Changing violence\data and syntax\19-20".
 ```
 Open the non-victim form dataset.
 This file has one line of data for each respondent.
 SPSS refers to this file as DataSet2.
 ```